 Get a Second Opinion!

 We should be someone your trust.
 If you feel pressured into getting treatment that you don’t need or are second-guessing our recommendations, we encourage you to get a second opinion.
 In some cases, small areas of tooth decay can be monitored between checkups.
 We will let you know if this is the case.
 But, if we recommend that you go ahead and have a dental filling, it’s best not to wait.
 Some cavities can only be diagnosed with the help of dental x-rays, so be sure not to cut yours off for too long!
-While we’re at it, schedule your appointment or call us at Smiles of Memorial in Houston, TX today!
+While we’re at it, schedule your appointment or call us at Smiles of Memorial Of Houston – Viet Tran DMD, TX today!

 Be on the lookout for Part 2 of this dental filling blog series!
 Next month, we will go over the hidden causes of tooth decay!